Minneapolis Mayor Jacob Frey Booed Out Of George Floyd Protest

 In an apparent attempt to appease the protesters, Washington D.C.
 Mayor Muriel Bowser had “Black Lives Matter” painted on a street near the White House.
 The District of Columbia’s Black Lives Matter chapter described the mural as a “performative distraction from real policy changes.”

 “Bowser has consistently been on the wrong side of BLMDC history.
 This is to appease white liberals while ignoring our demands.
-Black Lives Matter means defund the police.,” the group said.
+Black Lives Matter means defund the police,” the group wrote on Twitter.

 Democratic mayors and leaders have also faced criticism from other political figures.
-Notably, President Donald Trump recently described Frey as “weak” for failing to crack down on the protests in his city.
+Notably, Donald Trump recently described Frey as “weak” for failing to crack down on the protests in his city.

 Although apparently popular among activists, calls to defund the police are not particularly popular among voters.
 According to a Yahoo News/YouGov poll released last week, 65 percent of Americans do not think defunding police departments is a good idea.
-Republicans, Democrats and independents all oppose such measures.
+Republicans, Democrats and Independents all oppose such measures.